Nayrouz: History and traditions

 The first documented celebration of Nayrouz in Egypt dates back to 912 AD.

 Both Christians and Muslims, the elite and the common people participated in Nayrouz celebrations, with customs such as the exchange of gifts, eating special food, and wearing new garments observed by the upper class.
 The Fatimid court, for example, would distribute luxurious fabrics and robes, and sometimes even money, to mark the occasion.
 For the celebration in 1123, a special kiswah and other luxurious fabrics were produced at the Alexandrian textile workshop.
 The common people also engaged in special food and drink, including the consumption of wine and beer in public.

-Nayrouz was also characterized by sexual overtones and transvestism, with people engaging in water games and stripping naked in public.
+Nayrouz was also characterized by sexual overtones and transvestism, with people engaging in water games and stripping to their underclothes in public.
 Transvestites and prostitutes would gather in specific areas, such as under the Pearl Palace, to be seen and heard by the Egyptian ruler.
 The festival also featured masks and masquerades, compared to European carnivals, with crowds marching in the streets of Cairo, theatrical performances, and even man-made imitations of elephants.

 The high point of Nayrouz was the procession of the "emir of Nayrouz", who was elected by the Cairene crowd.
 This "emir" was expected to be a wanton and "of firm nature", and would ride a small and ugly donkey, possibly a remnant of a pagan rite.
 The "emir" would "visit" the homes of dignitaries and officials, and hand them a statement about a "debt".
 Anyone who refused to pay would be scorned, cursed, and hard-pressed until willing to clear the "debt".
 Privacy was often violated, with gates broken and water poured on doorsteps of those who locked their homes to prevent intruders.
 Frazer noted the similarity between "emir of Nayrouz" and Lord of Misrule.